What is supervision?

 Benefits of supervision

-• share achievements and breakthroughs
+• Share achievements and breakthroughs

-• flag boundary slippage to prevent violation
+• Flag boundary slippage to prevent violation

-• highlight safeguarding issues / policies / risks
+• Highlight safeguarding issues / policies / risks

-• explore instances of transference / counter-transference, including romantic / erotic transference
+• Explore instances of transference / counter-transference, including romantic / erotic transference

-• create / support practitioner accountability
+• Create / support practitioner accountability

-• receive constructive feedback about unconscious patterns and misjudged interventions
+• Receive constructive feedback about unconscious patterns and misjudged interventions

-• identify collusion / blind spots
+• Identify collusion / blind spots

-• highlight where Continuous Professional Development would be useful
+• Highlight where Continuous Professional Development would be useful

-• be heard, acknowledged and validated
+• Be heard, acknowledged and validated

 Why supervision is essential

-• strive to provide the best possible service to clients
+• Strive to provide the best possible service to clients

-• supports practitioners when they are setting up their practice and ongoing
+• Supports practitioners when they are setting up their practice and ongoing

-• recognised (tried & tested) process for managing safety of clients and practitioners
+• Recognised (tried & tested) process for managing safety of clients and practitioners

-• promotes self-reflection
+• Supports ethical conduct and promotes self-reflection

-• helps to identify limits of practitioner competence & ensure practitioner is working within these limits
+• Helps to identify limits of practitioner competence & ensure practitioner is working within these limits

-• fundamental component of practitioner self-care & ongoing professional development
+• Fundamental component of practitioner self-care & ongoing professional development

-• mandatory requirement of ASIS Professional Membership
+• Is a mandatory requirement of ASIS Professional Membership

 ASIS recommendations for supervision

 Supervision is a requirement of Professional membership and applicants are asked to include their supervisor’s name on the application form.
 Point 8 of the ASIS Ethical Codes of Conduct states: “Professional Member-Practitioners are required to have regular supervision as a routine part of their practice to maintain their ability to serve clients ethically and effectively.
-This can be peer/group supervision and/or expert supervision or, optimally, both.
+This can be peer/group supervision and/or professional supervision or, optimally, both.
 Member-Practitioners agree to request supervision and guidance when experiencing ambiguity or difficulty with interpretation of what constitutes ethical behaviour.
 Member-Practitioners commit to their own self-care, personal growth, and continuing professional development (CPD).”

 Supervision frequency